-- ► All measurements are the minimum clearances required. - Refer to previous page for all concentric flue terminal positions unless the flue position is specified on the figure above "Plume terminal positions". - Terminals must be positioned so to avoid combustion products entering the building. - Support the flue at approximately one metre intervals and at a change of direction, use suitable brackets and fittings.
+- ▶ All measurements are the minimum clearances required. - ► The minimum length plume management length is 500mm to a maximum of 4,500mm, this includes two 90° bends.
+Maximum flue length is reduced from 6,000mm to 5,000mm when plume management of 500mm is used.
+Maximum flue length of 2,200mm with maximum plume management of 4,500mm - ► For each metre (1000mm) of plume management length the internal flue length is reduced by 700mm. - ► Subsequent 45° bends = 750mm and 90° = 1500mm. - ▶ Refer to previous page for all concentric flue terminal positions unless the flue position is specified on the figure above "Plume terminal positions". - ▶ Terminals must be positioned so to avoid combustion products entering the building. - ▶ Support the flue at approximately one metre intervals and at a change of direction, use suitable brackets and fittings.